liwangGT/CarND-Behavioral-Cloning-P3/P3-writeup.md

 #### 1. An appropriate model architecture has been employed

 The CNN model is adapted from [NVIDIA's self driving car paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
-Additional Dropout layer is added to reduce overfitting, while multiple RELU layer are added to introduce nonlinearity.The convolution layers are adjusted to get closer to square outputs at each layer (note original iamge has).
+Additional Dropout layer is added to reduce overfitting, while multiple RELU layer are added to introduce nonlinearity.
+The convolution layers are adjusted to get closer to square outputs at each layer (note original images width:height = 4:1).

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|